jimhopp-lookout/testlab/README.md

 A toolkit for building virtual computer labs.

 What is TestLab?
 TestLab lets you iterate virtual infrastructure quickly.
 Using a `Labfile` you can define how you want your virtual infrastructure laid out.
 You can define multiple network segments and containers (i.e. boxen).
-TestLab will then setup and teardown this virtual infrastructure as you have dictated in the `Labfile`.
+TestLab will then setup and tear down this virtual infrastructure as you have dictated in the `Labfile`.

 TestLab can be run directly on the command-line or can be interfaced with directly via code.
 Unlike the trend with some popular open-source software recently, I want you to build off this API interface and hopefully create tools I would of never dreamed up.